williamDalston/schrodingers-cat-website/content/articles/qc-critique-002.md

 ### Lithium Isotopes and Bipolar Disorder

 Lithium isotopes are used to treat bipolar disorder.
 Different isotopes have different quantum properties (spin, mass).
-If quantum effects affect consciousness, this could explain why lithium helps—it might affect quantum superpositions in the brain.
+If quantum effects affect consciousness, this could explain why lithium helps it might affect quantum superpositions in the brain.

 ### Decoherence and Anesthesia

-Anesthetics might work by causing decoherence—destroying quantum superpositions in the brain.
-This would explain why anesthetics eliminate consciousness—they destroy the superpositions that ARE consciousness.
+Anesthetics might work by causing decoherence destroying quantum superpositions in the brain.
+This would explain why anesthetics eliminate consciousness they destroy the superpositions that ARE consciousness.

 ## Challenges to the Theory